khalid-el-masnaoui/PHP-Notes/Tools/testing/README.md

 - **Quality Assurance:**  Testing contributes to delivering a high-quality product by improving reliability, usability, and performance.

 - **Risk Mitigation:**  By identifying and addressing issues early, testing helps minimize the risks of software failure and negative user experiences.

+## Testing Types

+Software testing can be broken out into two different types: **functional** and **non-functional** testing.
+Different aspects of a software application require different testing types, such as **performance** testing, **scalability** testing, **integration** testing, **unit** testing, and many more.
+Each of these software testing types offers excellent visibility into your application, from code to user experience.